🎉 30 Days for $1! Get Started →

 Most estheticians and solo spa owners see a business plan as a document for banks or investors.
 But here's the truth: a well-written spa business plan can also be your first client acquisition tool.

-When done right, your plan doesn’t just prove your spa is viable-it communicates your values, services, and brand in a way that makes clients want to book with you.
+When done right, your plan doesn't just prove your spa is viable-it communicates your values, services, and brand in a way that makes clients want to book with you.
+The process of writing it forces you to answer the questions your future clients are already asking: What do you specialize in?
+Why should I choose you over the spa down the street?
+What kind of experience will I have?

 Step 1: Start With Your Mission and Vision